-- 1 Full Leg 05-02-18 - 2 more weeks, months where we are able to have - 3 their opinions.
-And I think tonight, - 4 actually, after you hear some of the members - 5 of the committee are here tonight, and I think - 6 as we continue to hear their views it will - 7 really help us to get to the next stage. - 8 LEGISLATOR NICOLELLO: Thank - 9 you.
+1 Full Leg - 05-02-18 2 more weeks, months where we are able to have 3 their opinions.
+And I think tonight, 4 actually, after you hear some of the members 5 of the committee are here tonight, and I think 6 as we continue to hear their views it will 7 really help us to get to the next stage.
+8 LEGISLATOR NICOLELLO: Thank 9 you.
 Anyone else have questions?
-Legislator - 10 Muscarella and then Minority Leader Abrahams. - 11 LEGISLATOR MUSCARELLA: Just very - 12 quickly.
-Part of the difficulty in the Hub - 13 area is transportation.
-Getting people to and - 14 from the area.
-Is there any plans underway to - 15 implement something like a light rail system, - 16 a bus service, increase Long Island Railroad - 17 to and from the area? - MS. TSIMIS: I'll start and if I - 19 don't cover it Sean can address.
-Back some - 20 time ago there was some discussions about a - 21 light rail.
-But under our federal planning - 22 process that Sean referenced where we have the - 23 opportunity for some support from the federal - 24 government.
-But along the way the community - 25 input favored the bus rapid transit.
+Legislator 10 Muscarella and then Minority Leader Abrahams.
+11 LEGISLATOR MUSCARELLA: Just very 12 quickly.
+Part of the difficulty in the Hub 13 area is transportation.
+Getting people to and 14 from the area.
+Is there any plans underway to 15 implement something like a light rail system, 16 a bus service, increase Long Island Railroad 17 to and from the area?
+18 MS. TSIMIS: I'll start and if I 19 don't cover it Sean can address.
+Back some 20 time ago there was some discussions about a 21 light rail.
+But under our federal planning 22 process that Sean referenced where we have the 23 opportunity for some support from the federal 24 government.
+But along the way the community 25 input favored the bus rapid transit.
 The

-- 1 Full Leg 05-02-18 - 2 current thinking would be to do something in - 3 that area for this site.
-That said, the - 4 county definitely needs to take a look at the - 5 two train stations nearby and how to make use - 6 especially of the Mineola station with there - 7 being increased activity and frequency of - 8 service to Mineola.
-All those options are on - 9 the table. - 10 LEGISLATOR MUSCARELLA: Thank - 11 you. - 12 LEGISLATOR NICOLELLO: Minority - 13 Leader Abrahams. - 14 LEGISLATOR ABRAHAMS: Thank you - 15 Presiding Officer.
-Just a quick question. - 16 Obviously you understand how long the process - of developing the Coliseum has taken. - 18 Obviously it took a long time to get to the - 19 point where the Coliseum is actually being -- - 20 the Coliseum was renovated.
-But then also - 21 it's taken a long time for the area - 22 surrounding it to be developed.
-All within - 23 the same time frame we lost the Islanders. - 24 Now we have the Islanders and probably going - 25 to lose the Islanders again all because of
+1 Full Leg - 05-02-18

+2 current thinking would be to do something in

+3 that area for this site.
+That said, the

+4 county definitely needs to take a look at the

+5 two train stations nearby and how to make use

+б especially of the Mineola station with there

+7 being increased activity and frequency of

+8 service to Mineola.
+All those options are on

+9 the table.

+10 LEGISLATOR MUSCARELLA: Thank

+11 you.

+12 LEGISLATOR NICOLELLO: Minority

+13 Leader Abrahams.

+14 LEGISLATOR ABRAHAMS: Thank you

+15 Presiding Officer.
+Just a quick question.

+16 Obviously you understand how long the process

+17 of developing the Coliseum has taken.

+18 Obviously it took a long time to get to the

+19

+point where the Coliseum is actually being

+20 point where the Coliseum is actually being the Coliseum was renovated.
+But then also

+20 21

+the Coliseum was renovated.
+But then also

+21 the Coliseum was renovated.
+But then also it's taken a long time for the area

+21 22 the Coliseum was renovated.
+But then also it's taken a long time for the area surrounding it to be developed.
+All within